-Apply to receive funding of up to $10,000 to assist in accelerating your proposed business idea.
+Apply to receive funding to assist in accelerating your proposed business idea.
 We are seeking visionary, passionate innovators!
-Applications open February 12, 2024 and close March 4, 2024!
+Applications open October 7, 2024 and close October 28, 2024!

 Established in honor of Robert L. Avinger, Jr., a member of the Davidson Class of 1960 and professor of Economics from 1967-1980, the Avinger Impact Fund fuels the vision, qualities, and passions of an innovator, giving evidence of creativity, energy, and initiative that will lead to success in future endeavors.
 (The Avinger Impact Fund was formerly known as the Avinger Scholars Program.)